 The coffee grinds are steeped in cold or room temperature water for 12 to 24 hours while steeping.
 Coffee can be refrigerated or left on the counter.
 The coffee grounds will be filtered away after the steeping procedure is completed.

 In Kyoto, the cold drip method is a little different.
-Water is slowly dripped through pure coffee powder for around 2 to 6 hours in this situation.
+In this situation, water is slowly dripped through pure coffee powder for around 2 to 6 hours.

 Cold-brew is a diverse brewing method as well.
 It allows users to experiment with variables such as coffee origin, grind size, and brew time until they find the flavor that suits them best.